UPPMAX/programming_formalisms/docs/development_design/excercise_1_Design.md

     - Data loss
     - Program Errors
         - such as yielding the wrong result
-        - Causing unintended system behavior
+        - causing unintended system behavior

-???- question "One answer"
+???- question "One possible answer"

     Start with a look at the user needs and risk involved in the project

     **Summary of the brief:**

-    - Do some analysis on data from an Uppsala weather station.
+    - Do some analysis on data from an Uppsala weather station and possibly other weather stations.

     **Answer**